 • Social Commitment: Education is not simply about teaching students to develop noble ideas and thoughts.
 Real education puts conscience into action, and teaches people to let noble principles give birth to noble actions in society.
 The College should not be an ivory tower or an oasis of selfishness, but a human community.
 In this community, academically qualified and trained educators should seek to apply their expertise to offer effective solutions to human issues.
 In this regard, the academy should seek to provide solutions full of ingenuity and creativity consistent with the principles of human dignity and the Gospel of Jesus Christ.
 In the midst of a culture that often seems to be governed by hatred and death, we need students who are committed to the construction of a civilization of love and life.
 Accordingly, the College’s programs will both develop a greater awareness of individuals’ responsibilities in stimulating the common good and also encourage participation in social service and constructive public engagement.

 Quiroga College's broad educational goals are as follows:

 c.
-Faithfully proclaim the Christian-Catholic message of Christ’s redemption in all of life.
+Faithful proclamation of the Christian-Catholic message of Christ’s redemption in all of life.

 d.
-Commit institutionally to serve the people of God and the human family in their pilgrimages to transcendent goals, which provides ultimate meaning in people’s lives.
+Institutional commitment to serve the people of God and the human family in their pilgrimages to transcendent goals, which provides ultimate meaning in people’s lives.